Tremonti – All I Was

 Testament – The Dark Roots of Earth - 75%

-Long gone are the times when Testament used to release albums less than once a year apart.
-It has been more than four years since the release of band’s previous album The Formation of Damnation an album which marked a victorious return to the scene after longer hiatus.
+Long gone are the days when Testament used to release albums less than a year apart.
+It has been more than four years since the release of the band’s previous album, The Formation of Damnation – an album that marked a victorious return to the scene after a long hiatus.

-The new album from the Testament is again characterized by the core of the classic line-up.
-Unfortunately drummer Paul Bostaph (ex-Slayer, ex-Exodus), who joined the band for the last album is absent due to serous injury.
-The Dark Roots of Earth picks up where the previous album left off, which is quite logical, taking into consideration the critical and commercial success of The Formation of Damnation.
+The new album from Testament once again features the core of the classic lineup.
+Unfortunately, drummer Paul Bostaph (ex-Slayer, ex-Exodus), who joined the band for the last album, is absent due to a serious injury.
+The Dark Roots of Earth picks up where the previous album left off, which is quite logical considering the critical and commercial success of The Formation of Damnation.

-The sound on both albums is quite similar, which means that it’s clean and powerful with somewhat too compressed, but not so much that they stick out from the final mix.
+The sound on both albums is quite similar – clean and powerful, with a somewhat compressed mix, though not so much that the individual elements feel out of place.

-“Rise Up” opens the record in mid-tempo with a typical Testament riff and a chorus that is sure to work well live.
-Fist single “Native Blood” follows and throughout the whole songs it filled with melodic hooks and even some blast-beats.
-This songs also marks first of in all six songs co-written with Del Jones.
-Title track is epic in its form and one of the highlights of the album, which is followed with another highlight “True American Hate” – a very potent and flawlessly bolted song.
-“A Day in the Death” features Lamb Of God’s Chris Adler on the drums and “Cold Embrace” comes way too close to “The Legacy”, a ballad from their 1990 Souls of Black album.
-But at least they didn’t repeat the mistake they made with “The Legacy”, when they used a completely different production on that one song, in order to make it more appealing for broader masses.
+“Rise Up” opens the record at mid-tempo with a classic Testament riff and a chorus that’s sure to work well in a live setting.
+First single “Native Blood” follows, filled with melodic hooks and even some blast beats.
+This song is also the first of six tracks co-written with Del James.
+The title track is epic in structure and stands as one of the album’s highlights, followed closely by another standout, “True American Hate” — a potent and flawlessly constructed song.
+“A Day in the Death” features Lamb of God’s Chris Adler on drums, while “Cold Embrace” comes uncomfortably close to “The Legacy,” a ballad from their 1990 Souls of Black album.
+Thankfully, they avoided the mistake made with “The Legacy,” where a different production style was used in an attempt to appeal to a broader audience.

-The rest of the album simply drops the quality – not much more to be said there.
+Unfortunately, the rest of the album sees a noticeable drop in quality — there’s not much more to say on that.

-Alex Skolnick delivers great lead guitar performance and in many ways he overshadows everyone else with his unique sound and impeccable balance between melodic and technically challenging playing.
-At the same time his leads support the song, but also often take it to a different direction, all without feeling misplaced.
-He is truly one of the fines lead guitarist in trash metal genre.
+Alex Skolnick delivers a fantastic lead guitar performance and, in many ways, overshadows everyone else with his unique sound and impeccable balance between melodic phrasing and technically demanding playing.
+His solos not only support the songs but often take them in new directions – never feeling forced or out of place.
+He is truly one of the finest lead guitarists in the thrash metal genre.

-Gene Hoglan who replaced Bostaph on the drums does a job professionally and one look at his CV (Fear Factory, Death, Strapping Young Lad as well as Testament’s 1997 album Demonic) speaks more than enough of hos technical abilities.
-However I find Bostaph to be the drummer who fitted the band best from the endless line of good Testament drummers, nonetheless live.
+Gene Hoglan, who replaced Bostaph on drums, does a solid and professional job.
+A glance at his résumé (Fear Factory, Death, Strapping Young Lad, and Testament’s own 1997 album Demonic) speaks volumes about his technical ability.
+Still, I personally find Bostaph to be the drummer who fit the band best – especially in a live setting – among Testament’s long line of talented drummers.

-The limited edition of this album includes four extra songs.
-Three covers including good covers of Queen’s “Dragon Attack” and Scorpions’ “Animal Magnetism” on which Skolnick and Peterson deliver some very well played and arranged guitar work.
-Third cover is title track from Iron Maiden’s 1984 Poweslave.
-The cover is particularly uninteresting because it’s a carbon copy of the original.
-Sure Chuck Billy is no Bruce Dickinson, but his twist on the chorus melody is actually the only really positive thing about this cover.
+The limited edition of the album includes four bonus tracks.
+These include three covers: a strong rendition of Queen’s “Dragon Attack,” and a moody, well-arranged version of Scorpions’ “Animal Magnetism,” where both Skolnick and Peterson shine.
+The third cover is Iron Maiden’s “Powerslave.”
+Unfortunately, this one falls flat – it’s a near carbon copy of the original.
+Chuck Billy is no Bruce Dickinson, of course, but his slight twist on the chorus melody is actually the only refreshing thing about the track.